georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Interested persons may also find out about a traffic ticket by obtaining a copy of the Georgia Driving record via a mail written application to the Department of Driver Services.
 Another option is to print a copy of the Georgia Motor Vehicle Report (MVR) online from the Department’s website.

-If the inquirer is requesting via mail, the following information is required;
+If the inquirer is requesting via mail, the following information is required:

 • Full name as it appears on your driver’s license